David Stybr: Engineer and Composer

 4. G Mixolydian Mode

-If we begin our scale on G instead of C, the result is the Mixolydian mode, like a G Major scale but with an F-Natural instead of F-Sharp.
+If we begin our scale on G instead of C, the result is the Mixolydian mode, like a G Major scale but with F-Natural instead of F-Sharp.
 This mode is sometimes used in church hymns, and it can give the music an attractive archaic quality.

-2. Key Changes
+3. Key Changes

 1. C Major